andreacfromtheapp/freesound-credits/README.md

 Giving credits may have been a cumbersome and tedious process you begrudged.
 This may have been stopping you from giving credits altogether.
 Not anymore!
 Thanks to `freesound-credits` it takes seconds now!
-Read on for instructions.

 ## Install